Team846/howler_monkey/README.md

 ### --Setup--

 WPILib VSCode is installed in a hard-to-find directory on MacOS.
-For help finding it, ask someone who has previously installed WPILib VSCode on MacOS.
+It is usually located in ~/wpilib/202x/vscode/ and is called "Visual Studio Code".
+For example it can be located in /Users/funkymonkey/wpilib/2024/vscode.
+If you need help finding it, ask someone who has previously installed WPILib VSCode on MacOS.

-It may be a good idea to rename the file or move it for easy access and differentiation from normal VSCode.
+It is a good idea to rename the file or move it into your Applications folder and pin it in dock for easy access and differentiation from normal VSCode.

 WPILib VSCode will have a W icon in the top right corner, wherease normal VSCode will not.